elamaran619/amazon-quicksight-user-guide/doc_source/restrict-access-to-a-data-set-using-row-level-security.md

 1. Create a file or a query that contains the data set rules \(permissions\)\.

-   The only required field name is `username` \(not case\-sensitive\)\.
    It doesn't matter what order the fields are in\.
-However, all the fields other than `username` are case\-sensitive\.
+However, all the fields are case\-sensitive\.
 They must exactly match the field names and values\.

    The structure should look similar to the following\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/quicksight/latest/user/restrict-access-to-a-data-set-using-row-level-security.html)